turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [LinkedIn](http://www.linkedin.com/)
    * Tips:
+      * Use the "Advanced Search" tool to find people based on skillset, location, and industry OR names of companies and select the "People who work at..." option
-      * Go to the "Jobs" tab to start a new search -- use the filters effectively! (i.e., JavaScript, Ruby, Python, EdTech, FinTech, etc.)
+      * In "Keywords" type in the skills or focus you want to be working in (i.e., JavaScript, Ruby, Python, EdTech, FinTech, etc.)
       * In "Location" type in the area where you'd like to work
-      * Save jobs and also go to the company page -- what connections do you have there?
-      * Find people to reach out to!
-      * On the company page, select "create job alert" to be notified of any new opportunities
+      * In "Industry" select "computer software"
+      * Search: Of those profiles that return, look at their profiles to see the list of companies they've worked for.
+What companies do you want to continue to research?
+Who do you want to connect with?
+      * You can also click on the company’s page and on the right side, view "Similar Companies" where your connections work
 * [BuiltIn](http://builtin.com/) is located in Austin, Boston, Chicago, Colorado, LA, and New York
 * [Github’s Job Board](https://jobs.github.com/)
 * [Glassdoor](https://www.glassdoor.com/index.htm)